 Applications from eligible community organisations

-The official application form must be completed for all projects considered for the Lord Mayor's Suburban Initiative Fund.
+The official application form must be completed for all projects considered for the Lord Mayor's Community Fund.
 Applications are to be lodged online.

 Assistance in lodging applications can be sought from local Ward Offices.

 Applications must be submitted online at least 10 working days before the commencement of your project to avoid being assessed as retrospective.
 In exceptional circumstances a Councillor may consider approval of an application within the 10 working day period.